AlexsLemonade/reproducible-research/workshop_materials/cheatsheets/unix_cheatsheet.md

 `.` | Represents the current directory you are in
 `..` | Represents one directory backwards.
 For example, the relative path `../..` means "two directories back" `*`  | Wildcard symbol
-`>` and `>>` | Redirect ("send") output from the command line, for example to a file. <br> `>` will _overwrite_ the destination file, and `>>` will _append to_ the destination file
+`|`  | Pipe symbol (located on the backslash key).
+Join a string of UNIX commands together into a "pipeline" `>` and `>>` | Redirect ("send") output from the command line, for example to a file. <br> `>` will _overwrite_ the destination file, and `>>` will _append to_ the destination file